brian14708/wh-briefings/statements-releases/2021-03/2021-03-05-fact-sheet-the-u-s-response-to-ebola-outbreaks-in-west-and-east-africa.md

 date: '2021-03-05'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/03/05/fact-sheet-the-u-s-response-to-ebola-outbreaks-in-west-and-east-africa/
 published_time: 2021-03-05 20:34:26-05:00
-title: 'Fact Sheet: The U.S. Response to Ebola Outbreaks in West and East Africa'
+title: "Fact Sheet: The U.S. Response to Ebola Outbreaks in West and East\_Africa"
 ---

 On February 7, 2021, the Ministry of Health (MOH) in the Democratic